Show Policies

 Suit-Casing / Out-Boarding Policy

-Due to numerous complaints about suit-casing over the last few years our exhibitor’s have asked us to put a policy into place to prevent this practice from impacting the business practices of legitimate exhibitors.
-The problem is really starting to affect our exhibitors and their ability to do business on a level playing field when they have a competitor not paying to exhibit and they are taking away their customers.
-This has become such a large problem nationally that most trade shows have adopted Suit-Casing/Out-boarding policy to help protect their exhibitors and the cost they put out to market and exhibit at trade shows.
+Due to numerous complaints about suit-casing and Out-boarding over the last few years our exhibitor’s have asked us to put a policy into place to prevent this practice from impacting the business practices of legitimate exhibitors.
+The problem is really starting to affect our exhibitors and their ability to do business on a level playing field when they have a competitor not paying to exhibit and they are trying to take away their customers.
+This has become such a large problem nationally that most trade shows have adopted Suit-Casing/Out-boarding policies to help protect their exhibitors and the cost they put out to market and exhibit at trade shows.

 What is Suit-Casing?